This was my third visit to Tasmania and this time the target destination was the evocatively named “Western Wilderness”.

 Following the Lyell Highway that leads from Derwent Bridge and Lake St Clair up and around the National Park, the first stop was the Franklin Nature Walk.

-It’s a mere 25 minute circuit but the forest is a wonder of mossiness and as the path dips down to the river the softly shining rocks, limpid pools and lacey undergrowth are really magical.
+It’s a mere 25 minute circuit but the forest takes mossiness to a new level and as the path dips down to the river the softly shining rocks, limpid pools and lacy undergrowth are really magical.

 Donaghy’s Lookout in the Franklin Gordon Wild Rivers National Park is designated one of Tasmania’s “60 Great Short Walks” and at 40 minutes return reveals the sort of magnificent Tasmania landscape I have long dreamed of seeing.

 From button grass plains to the beech-like Myrtle forest punctuated with tall Stringybark eucalypts and permeated with the invigorating scent of the Celery Top Pine, this is a national park at its easily-accessible best in Tasmania.
 The eucalypts are luxuriantly green with red-gold tips and the views from the top of the Franklin River and across to Frenchman’s Cap are magnificent.

 The mining around the town of Queenstown is a depressing scar on the landscape and it must be a bit of a downer to live here.
 I know Tasmania needs jobs and income but does it need them this much?
 From here we travelled a very windy road to Strahan, a much-vaunted holiday town on the coast.
 It has some quaint colonial architecture but it was raining and we found only two places open for lunch.
 The fish and chips at Hamers Hotel looked spectacular but turned out to be rubbery out-of-the-freezer fare.